 [Heading amended: No. 94 of 1984 s.
 48.]

+Division 1 — Industrial magistrate’s court

+[Heading inserted: No. 30 of 2021 s.
+42.]

 81. Industrial magistrate’s courts established

 (1) The Governor may by proclamation establish an industrial magistrate’s court at any place within the State.

-(2) An industrial magistrate’s court is a court of record and shall have an official seal of which judicial notice shall be taken.
+(2) An industrial magistrate’s court is a court of record and must have an official seal of which judicial notice must be taken.

 (3) The Governor may by proclamation disestablish an industrial magistrate’s court.

-(4) When an industrial magistrate’s court is disestablished, all proceedings pending in the industrial magistrate’s court and all records of the industrial magistrate’s court shall be transferred to such other industrial magistrate’s court as the Governor in the relevant proclamation referred to in subsection (3) directs.
+(4) When an industrial magistrate’s court is disestablished, all proceedings pending in the industrial magistrate’s court and all records of the industrial magistrate’s court must be transferred to such other industrial magistrate’s court as the Governor in the relevant proclamation referred to in subsection (3) directs.

 [Section 81 inserted: No. 44 of 1991 s.
-6.]
+6; amended: No. 30 of 2021 s.
+76(2).]

 81A.
 Jurisdiction under this Act of industrial magistrate’s court